Have you ever heard that old saying “Facts tell and stories sell?”

 Shock can be seen, heard and felt from the stage.
 It is a pullback of the head from the neck with a slight inhale “gasp” sound and often an open mouth accompanied by wide eyes.
 A shocked audience is thinking; “Can you believe this guy?”
 You’ve momentarily lost the audience, but it’s still recoverable.

 As he continued his story, confusion set in with many in the audience — the second horseman of speaking disaster….
 A confused audience isn’t listening to the speaker anymore.
 They are too busy looking back and forth to the people sitting near them, hoping that someone will confirm their own sanity — as in “What did s/he just say?”

 Once a majority of the audience has gone from confused to shocked, it’s almost too late….
 For him, our CRM seller, it was too late, the third and final horseman of speaking disaster had arrived — an annoyed audience — and that horseman was leading many from the audience right out the door.

 There are many ways to invite the three horsemen of public speaking disaster and telling a misguided story is one of the top reasons they show up.

-A good selling story from the stage is short, to the point, relevant and expresses why your story is important to “them,” your audience in relationship to why you are there.
-To make a good story great, it should create positive feelings of “Bravo, that’s me,” “I want that too” or “That could be me.”
+A good selling story from the stage is short, to the point, relevant and expresses why your story is important to “them,” your audience in relation to why you and they are there.
+To make a good story great, it should create positive feelings similar to “Bravo, that’s me,” “I want that too” or “That could be me.”

 To Your Speaking Success,

 p.s.
 Please share this with those you know would like to be better communicators.
-We all have to speak in public sometime, even if you don’t chose to speak from a stage.
+We all have to speak in public sometimes, even if you don’t choose to speak from a stage.